Why must I authenticate?

 The expiration date can be any date in the future and will expire at Midnight UTC on the date selected.

-Once created, Auth Tokens can be copied using the clipboard icon and used in Integrations.
-They can be deactivated by clicking the gear icon.
+Once created, Auth Tokens can be copied using the clipboard icon and used in Integrations and Microservices.
+They can be turned off by clicking the gear icon and selecting Deactivate.

-Deactived or expired tokens can be deleted by clicking the gear icon.
-While deactivated tokens may be reactivated, expired tokens may not.
-Replace expired tokens with a new Auth Token.
+Inactive or expired tokens can be deleted by clicking the gear icon.
+While inactive tokens may be reactivated, expired tokens cannot be re-used.